xurei/frizby-react-challenge/README.md

 ```

 * The component should render a view where one subview is displayed, and provide buttons to switch from a view to another.
-* The component should render defaultView at boot.
+* The component should render defaultView at mount.
+* The component should handle the switching of view internally.
 * onSelect should be triggered when the user changes the selected view.

 ## Rules